mbj4668/eclip/README.md

 ### Count option

-The command has an option `-v` which can be given mulitple times to increase the verbosity.
+The command has an option `-v` which can be given multiple times to increase the verbosity.

 ```erlang